mneuronico/multi-agent-system-library/README.md

 This builds the system from a JSON configuration file specified using the `config_json` parameter, creates all components if the configuration is valid and runs an automation (either a specified one or a default linear automation) with the provided user input (or starting with no input if none is provided).

 ### Defining Functions
-Functions for `Tool` and `Process` components must be defined in the Python file specified using the `functions_file` option (or the default `fns.py`).
-All tools and processes must have their custom function defined in this file.
-Conditional functions, on_update and on_complete must be defined in this file as well.
-When using the library only programatically and not using function syntax (i.e. `"fn:"`) it is possible to define functions elsewhere and use them as callables directly, but it is better practice to still define them in the `functions_file`, import it and use it.
+Functions for `Tool` and `Process` components must be defined in any of the Python files included in the `functions` parameter (or the default `fns.py`).
+They can also be referenced directly from any other `.py` file as explained earlier.
+When using the library only programatically and not using function syntax (i.e. `"fn:"`) it is possible to define functions elsewhere and use them as callables directly.

 ### Running a Chat Loop